opendroid/the-gpl/chapter1/audio/README.md

 speech by this API.
 The [speech audio](../../public/MLKDream.wav) is 16 minutes long (at 22K bit rate).

 ## Mac Audio
+On a Mac:
-On a Mac you can create a sample .wav file using `ffmpeg` pre-installed program.
+1. You can create a sample .wav file using `ffmpeg` pre-installed program.
+2. Or you can stream audio to UDP port and forward it using Go routing to recognizer.

 ### Audio Samples on Mac